Transforming the Experience at the Gateway Arch

 Photo Caption: New Museum Entrance – a new glass entrance to the Museum of Westward Expansion below the Arch will face the Park Over the Highway and the Old Courthouse and bring in natural light.

 St. Louis is creating its future and legacy through a $380 million CityArchRiver project that is transforming the national park surrounding the Gateway Arch and creating a new place to gather and celebrate in the heart of downtown.
-Scheduled for completion in 2017, the improvements will provide unique and memorable event spaces throughout the grounds and the museum under the Arch.
+Scheduled for completion in summer of 2018, the improvements will provide unique and memorable event spaces throughout the grounds and the museum under the Arch.

 Photo Caption: North Gateway – Washington Avenue will end at Memorial Drive allowing the park to expand directly to the Eads Bridge and Leonor K. Sullivan Boulevard along the river.